Undergraduate Science Research

 Led by Tyler Johnson, PhD

 My group studies and characterizes wildfire aerosols and sea spray aerosols.
-Among many species in the aerosols, radicals are our primary concern.
-Radicals that are formed from organic precursors (e.g. pesticides) in wildfire aerosols are investigated.
-Formation and the degradation pathway of the radical species are studied using spectroscopic tools in conjunction with aerosol techniques.
-In addition to the laboratory projects, air quality in the field (e.g. water treatment facility) is also studied in order to gain a deeper understanding of the impact of aerosol particles on our local air quality.
+Among many species in the aerosols, radicals are my primary concern.
+Radicals that are formed from organic precursors (e.g. amino acids) in sea spray aerosols and from polycyclic aromatic hydrocarbons (e.g. pesticides) in wildfire aerosols are investigated.
+Formation and their degradation pathway of the radical species are studied using spectroscopic tools in conjunction with aerosol techniques.
+Addition to the laboratory projects, air quality in the field (e.g. water treatment facility) is also studied in order to gain a deeper understanding of the impact of aerosol particles on our local air quality.

 Led by Christine Koh, PhD